i3creations/BMAD-METHOD/expansion-packs/bmad-rfq-government/tasks/advanced-elicitation.md

 - **Involve SMEs**: Include subject matter experts in elicitation sessions when possible
 - **Connect to Evaluation**: Always tie elicitation back to evaluation criteria and win probability
 - **Iterative Approach**: Use multiple methods on critical sections for comprehensive improvement

+## Related Agents

+- **All Agents**: This is a utility task that can be used by any agent in the RFQ Government expansion pack